afsc-assessments/ebswp_2023/doc/EBSpollock.md

     - This work provides new evidence on the extent of variability in effective catchability for the different survey gears used for assessing pollock.
+  2. The same as last year but with the survey time series  including an alternative treatment of the NBS indicative biomass (application of the VAST model for the bottom trawl  survey index).
+This step included the revised VAST derived age compositions (Fig. \ref{fig:vastage}).
+    - The rationale for considering this is the likelihood that pollock in the NBS are related and contribute to the EBS fishery

+  3. As with 2 but based Thorson's (2019) evaluation of including the cold pool extent as a covariate in creating an index.

+  4. As with option 3 above including a preliminary treatment of using a spatio-temporal on the acoustic-trawl survey data.

 The reference model (Model 16.1) when compared to the two with different data treatments showed different patterns were fairly similar (Fig. \ref{fig:mod_eval0c}).